 One of the more widely known benefits of L-Glutamine is its ability to help muscles repair and recover, especially in the bodybuilder community where muscle growth and recovery are key factors in their overall performance in competitions.
-However, L-Glutamine may be responsible for more functions in the human body than just helping to support healthy muscles.
+However, there are many other benefits of L-Glutamine and it may be responsible for more functions in the human body than just helping to support healthy muscles.

 It also has been found to support immune system function and help maintain healthy gut lining.

 What is L-Glutamine?

 L-Glutamine is an amino acid – in fact, it is one of the most abundant amino acids in the bloodstream and skeletal muscle, and plays a role in many processes in the body including protein synthesis, energy production, immune system activity, cell proliferation, survival and repair, and much more.

 It is also the preferred form of energy for liver cells and immune system cells, and studies have shown that a lack of glutamine in the body can increase the risk of fatigue and infections, especially after intense physical exertion, stress, trauma, and illness.